A Kishoutenketsu in the countryside

 Explore the outdoors, find your way through the mazes, face four puzzles and live great adventures !

 "A Kishoutenketsu in the countryside" is my second exploration of the chinese and japanese narrative structure called kishoutenketsu (起承転結).
-I've written some thoughts about it on my blog, which you can find HERE.
+I've written some thoughts about it on my (old and obsolete as of April 2020) blog, which you can find HERE.

 Use the arrows to move.

 Press Z to cancel your last action.

 Press R to restart if you are stuck.

 Have a nice play !